opentelekomcloud/docs-next/docs/blueprints/by-use-case/devops/self-hosting-github-runners-on-cce.md

   -f values.yaml
 ```

-After installing the controller, you can verify that it is running by checking the status of the pods:
+After installing the controller, verify that it is running by checking the status of the pods:

 ```bash
 kubectl get pods --namespace github-actions
 ```

-You should see similar output:
+You should see output similar to:

 ```bash
 NAME                                                              READY   STATUS    RESTARTS   AGE actions-runner-controller-699df99f7-96h96                         2/2     Running   0          40s